-Sometimes, additional support may be requested to pay for extras such as private school, extracurricular expenses, summer camp, college, life insurance for the “paying” parent and even extensions beyond age 18.
+Sometimes, additional support may be requested to pay for extras such as private school, extracurricular expenses, summer camp, college, life insurance for the “paying” parent, and even extensions beyond age 18.
 Because these extras are beyond what the law imposes, they are usually incorporated into separation agreements.
-If the terms of the separation agreement have been signed by both parents and are incorporated into a consent order, then the court can enforce the extra support.
+If the terms of the separation agreement have been signed by both parents and incorporated into a consent order, the court can enforce the extra support.

-If any changes are made in the child custody arrangement or in spouse incomes that would affect child support payments, then those changes must be documented and submitted to the court.
+If any changes are made in the child custody arrangement or in spouse incomes that would affect child support payments, those changes must be documented and submitted to the court.
 For example, one child might decide to live solely with one parent rather than going back and forth every week.
 Since a change like that would alter the child-support payments, it should be documented.
-Otherwise, an unscrupulous spouse can sue for support payments even though the child didn’t live with him or her at all; and in some cases, the now non-custodial parent should be paying support to the now custodial parent.
+Otherwise, an unscrupulous spouse can sue for support payments even though the child didn’t live with him or her at all, and in some cases, the now non-custodial parent should be paying support to the now custodial parent.
 But without the court-approved change of the document, the now custodial parent still owes support payments to his or her spouse.

 - How long the couple was married